 Indication of hormonal activity?
 Apical endpoints positive?
-Indication that apical endpoints fit to mode of action activity?
-Yes, Positive in vitro tests (estrogenic and antiandrogenic) VTG induction, in juveniles and males (estrogenic) Decreased male secondary sex characteristics (estrogenic and antiandrogenic) Histological changes Effects observed in mammal toxicity studies (estrogenic) Yes - Reduced fecundity - Complete change of male secondary sex characteristic of males resulting in fish not discernible from males Lowest LOEC 74 μg/l to mode of action Yes Effects observed on fecundity fit to the mode of actions observed in vivo and in vitro Complete change of male secondary sex characteristics must be considered as apical endpoint (change of sexratio) which is diagnostic for an estrogenic or antiandrogenic mode of action although this is usually observed during fish sexual development tests Lowest LOEC 74 μg/l Lowest LOEC 33 μg/l
+Indication that apical endpoints fit to mode of action Yes, - Positive in vitro tests (estrogenic and antiandrogenic) - VTG induction, in juveniles and males (estrogenic) - Decreased male secondary sex characteristics (estrogenic and antiandrogenic) - Histological changes - Effects observed in mammal toxicity studies (estrogenic) Lowest LOEC 33 μg/l for histological changes Yes - Reduced fecundity - Complete change of male secondary sex characteristic of males resulting in fish not discernible from females Lowest LOEC 74 μg/l Yes Effects observed on fecundity fit to the mode of actions observed in vivo and in vitro Complete change of male secondary sex characteristics must be considered as apical endpoint (change of sexratio) which is diagnostic for an estrogenic or antiandrogenic mode of action although this is usually observed during fish sexual development tests Lowest LOEC 74 μg/l